Taunton and Wellington

 Taunton and Wellington is a constituency of the House of Commons in the UK Parliament.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election, with Gideon Amos of the Liberal Democrats taking the seat with a majority of 11,939.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 UK general election, with Gideon Amos of the Liberal Democrats taking the seat with a majority of 11,939.
 The predecessor seat, Taunton Deane, had been held by Rebecca Pow of the Conservative Party since 2015.

 Boundaries

 Under the 2023 Periodic Review of Westminster constituencies, the constituency was defined as being composed of the following as they existed on 1 December 2020: